 New £1 coins are helping to run the oldest preserved atmospheric steam engine in the world.

-Dartmouth Visitor Centre is home to the Newcomen Memorial Engine where a new coin meter has been installed so visitors can start the engine working themselves.
+Newcomen Memorial Engine have a installed a new coin meter so visitors can start the engine working themselves.

 South Hams MP Dr Sarah Wollaston became the first to put her £1 coin in the slot and set it running.